Ready to target Board of Directors opportunities?

 You’ll need to show your leadership style and culture fit, especially if you’re seeking a Board seat in a company undergoing significant transformation.

 If you’ve taken part in whole-company change, including M&A, consolidations, company exits, capital raising, and strategic planning, these items need to be featured on your Board resume.
 Include the business case and consensus-building efforts required to influence and shape buy-in at all levels.

 Of course, previous Board experience should also be featured, as well as leadership roles in professional or civic organizations.
 These should be more prominent than otherwise featured on your executive resume.

-3 – Focus on bottom-line and scalable growth results.
+3 – Focus on bottom-line and scalable growth results in your Board resume.

 If you have handled large teams, built greenfield businesses, led global sites, boosted cash flow, or planned for worldwide growth requirements, these details need to make their way onto your resume.

-Your Board resume should also mention specific metrics illustrating a pattern of margin improvement, cost savings, new revenue streams, competitive market share growth, and the impact of product or market strategy.
+Your Board resume should also note specific metrics illustrating a pattern of margin improvement, cost savings, new revenue streams, competitive market share growth, and the impact of product or market strategy.
 In addition, your awareness of new digital transformation and technology trends should be highlighted.

 While these details should also appear on your executive resume, you’ll need to ensure they are succinctly condensed and highlighted on your Board resume.

 To summarize, writing a Board resume requires a unique and strategic focus on your perspective, industry insights, leadership skill, and fiscal results – with a straightforward and detailed story of impact at the corporate level.